top of page

 This one is for the foodies—or really for anyone who loves dining on dishes that taste as incredible as they look.
 The Michelin Guide does not yet cover this part of Mexico, but when it does, my bet is on Áperi becoming the first Michelin-starred restaurant in San Miguel de Allende.

 Chef Jesús Vádquez Reyna, trained in Mexico, France, and Turkey, is at the top of San Miguel’s elevated dining scene.
-The restaurant offers an à la carte menu, as well as a five-course tasting menu and a seven-course Chef’s Table experience.
+The restaurant offers an à la carte menu, a five-course tasting menu, and a seven-course Chef’s Table experience.
 The setting is understated, located in a quiet courtyard in Centro, letting the food remain the true star.
 Each dish bursts with flavor and arrives beautifully plated—culinary art at its finest.

 Delicate beet salad at Aperi restaurant